Maximum residue levels for fuberidazole

 What is changing?

-The EU proposes to set the maximum residue levels (MRLs) for fuberidazole to the LOD for all products.
-It intends to reduce the LOD for all cereals to 0.01 mg/kg.
+The EU set the maximum residue levels (MRLs) for fuberidazole to the LOD for all products.
+It also lowered the LOD for all cereals to 0.01 mg/kg.
 Therefore the LODs for wheat, rye, oats, and barley will change from 0.05 to 0.01 mg/kg.

 Why?

-As fuberidazole is no longer permitted for use in the EU, it is proposed that all MRLs will be set at the product-specific LODs.
+As fuberidazole is no longer permitted for use in the EU, all MRLs are set at the product-specific LODs.

 Timeline